detmanski/Antimicrobial_Resistance/README.md

 -	Does the amount of healthcare spending affect the risk of the population to AMR’s?

-AAntimicrobial resistance occurs when bacteria evolve to resist antibiotics .
+Antimicrobial resistance occurs when bacteria evolve to resist antibiotics .
 These microorganisms can adapt in a way that makes them less vulnerable to the medications that once worked effectively against them.
 This can happen when certain pathogens are over exposed to antibiotics over time.
 The drugs become less effective over time, and it becomes harder to treat infections caused by the resistant microorganism.
 Antimicrobial resistance is a growing and major public health concern, and it can lead to more severe and longer-lasting illnesses, higher healthcare costs/burden, or death.

 Some ways that AMR’s are spread are:
 -contaminated food or water (for example e.coli in lettuce cause by contaminated water sources; staph infections caused by improperly treated water in a spa)